RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 D. Ensuring that the racks and utilities can endure an earthquake
 Answer: D.

-California is known for suffering massive destruction from earthquakes, and physical design is the means with which this risk is addressed.
+**California is known for suffering massive destruction from earthquakes, and physical design is the means with which this risk is addressed**.
 All the other options either involve a nonphysical risk (DRM will be necessary, because the entertainment industry relies heavily on copyrighted material) or a method other than physical design to address a risk (floods are

 physical threats, but insurance is an administrative control for risk transfer), so D is the best choice of these options.

-### Question # 13 - You are the security manager for a small retail business involved mainly in direct e-commerce transactions with individual customers (members of the public).
+### [important knowledge] Question # 13 - You are the security manager for a small retail business involved mainly in direct e-commerce transactions with individual customers (members of the public).
 The bulk of your market is in Asia, but you do fulfill orders globally.
 Your company has its own data center located within its headquarters building in Hong Kong, but it also uses a public cloud environment for contingency backup and archiving purposes.
 Your cloud provider is changing its business model at the end of your contract term, and you have to find a new provider.
 In choosing providers, which tier of the Uptime Institute rating system should you be looking for, if minimizing cost is your ultimate goal?
 A. 1
 B. 3
 C. 4